kissmybutton/motorcortex-leonsans/README.md

 const LeonSans = MotorCortex.loadPlugin(LeonPlugin);
 ```

-# LeonSans Incident
+# LeonSans Clip
-By the use of the `LeonSans` Incident you can instantiate / render a text anywhere in your DOM.
+By the use of the plugin's `Clip` you can instantiate / render a text anywhere in your DOM.
 The Incident will render a canvas which will host your text.

-`LeonSans` takes a number of attributes (listed below) that define both the canvas and the rendered text characteristics.
-`LeonSans` is actually a Clip, as it renders content, and it can accept unlimited number of `LeonSans` Incidents on its timeline, that can animate the rendered text.
+The `Clip` takes a number of attributes (listed below) that define both the canvas and the rendered text characteristics, it renders content and can accept an unlimited number of `LeonSans` Incidents on its timeline, that can animate the rendered text.

 ## Example